intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/aMORE.md

 We also assume that you will learn Pug.
 <!-- end story -->

+One last thing:
 Goal: 10 X faster than today's development.
 Ex: 5 dev is 6 months will be done 2 devs in 3 weeks.
 Did we get there?

+Sin list:
+* Avoid 3 GL / Procedural / Algol =  eschew js
+* Avoid resume based development
+* No full stack: Convergence of dev and designer
+* Rapid prototype / Prototype -> UX.
+So evaluate need for 'PDF' prototypes, like PhotoShop.
+You should count on your RAD.
+Instead look at User Stories plus Intercept/Observe.
+* Developers that love to code can be harmful.
+* Avoid FTP.
+Mount (and cache).
+Reduce Git - you don't put your DB in git, just back up.